Sanjaysnair0721/Image-Steganography-using-MATLAB/README.md

 # Image Steganography
-Hiding an image inside another image using LSB Steganography technique
+Hiding an image inside another image using LSB Steganography technique.
+MATLAB is used for coding here